dennisblokland/Baublelicious/README.md

 Amulet Of Diving:lets you breath under water.

-Ring Of Strenght:Give you strenght.

-Magnet Ring:pulls items and xp to you.
+Magnet Ring:pulls nearby items and xp to you.

 Falling Belt:removes fall damage.

-Amulet Of Diving: lets you breathe underwater
+Amulet Of Diving: lets you breathe underwater.

+Amulet Of Nightvision: gives you nightvision.

+Entangled ring/belt/amulet:lets you have multiple baubles in the same slot.(add baubles in crafting table)

+# Other Items/blocks:

+Pedistal:in the Pedestal you can put baubles. and within a range of 32 blocks it wil give you the effect of the bauble.

+binding gem: Used in the Pedestal to bind the effect to a player.

+Magic cores: Crafting item in diffent tiers

 # Installation
 Backup your world!